castwide/gamefic/README.md

     gem install gamefic

+The Gamefic SDK is also a gem:

+    gem install gamefic-sdk

-**Note:** Most of the examples in this README assume you are working with the gamefic executable that gets distributed with the gem.
-There's another executable in the repo's root directory that is functionally equivalent to the gem's version, except it adds the local lib directory to Ruby's load paths.
+There are two Gamefic executables: "gamefic" for playing games and "gfk" for development.
+The examples in this README assume you are working with the executables that get distributed with the gems.
+There are alternate versions of the executables in the repo's root directory that are functionally equivalent to the gems' versions, except they add the local lib directory to Ruby's load paths.

 # Running the Examples

 The Git repo includes several demo games in the examples directory.
 You can run them from the command line like so:

-    gamefic test examples/[name]
+    gfk test examples/[name]

 One of the examples is a Gamefic implementation of [Cloak of Darkness](http://www.firthworks.com/roger/cloak/), courtesy of Peter Orme:

-    gamefic test examples/cloak_of_darkness
+    gfk test examples/cloak_of_darkness

 # Game Commands